Ayyash Al-Haj

-Ayyash Al-Haj Hussein Al-Jassim (عياش الحاج حسين الجاسم) was a Syrian revolutionary who led the armed struggle against the French in Deir al-Zour Governorate in 1925 during the Great Syrian Revolt.
-He was sent into exile to Jableh in western Syria with his family after they were convicted of planning and carrying out future rebellions against the French.
-They also sentenced his eldest son Mohammed to 20 years in prison on the island of Arwad, and executed his son Mahmoud by shooting with several other revolutionaries.
+Ayyash Al-Haj Hussein Al-Jassim (عياش الحاج حسين الجاسم) was a Syrian revolutionary who led the armed resistance against the French in the Deir al-Zour Governorate in 1925 during the Great Syrian Revolt.
+He was exiled with his family to the city of Jableh in western Syria after being accused of planning and preparing future uprisings against the French.
+His eldest son, Mohammed, was sentenced to 20 years in prison on the island of Arwad, while his son Mahmoud was executed by firing squad alongside several other revolutionaries.

-Shortly after Al-Haj and his family were sent to Jableh, he was assassinated by the French authorities in a café outside of the city by poisoning his coffee, and prevented the transfer of his body to his hometown in Deir Ez-zor for reasons of public security.
-He was buried in Jableh in the cemetery of Sultan Ibrahim ibn Adham Mosque where the absent prayers held for the spirit of this martyr mujahid in all the Syrian cities.
+Shortly after Al-Haj and his family were exiled to Jableh, he was assassinated by the French authorities in a café on the outskirts of the city when they poisoned his coffee.
+For security reasons, they also prevented the return of his body to his hometown of Deir ez-Zor.
+He was laid to rest in Jableh, in the cemetery of the Sultan Ibrahim ibn Adham Mosque, where absentee funeral prayers were held for the soul of the martyred mujahid across all Syrian cities.

 Lineage

-Ayyash was born in Deir al-Zour in 1864 to Al-Haj family from the Abo Obaid clan from the Baggara Tribe.
+Ayyash was born in Deir al-Zour in 1864 to the Al-Haj family, part of the Abo Obaid clan of the Baggara tribe.